 There are a few organic compounds containing carbon, but no C-H bond.
 Examples include:

 Inorganic substances include all pure elements, salts, many acids and bases, metals and alloys, and minerals.
 Compounds in which a non-carbon atom forms a chemical bond with hydrogen are inorganic.

 - Hydrochloric acid (HCl)

 Inorganic Molecules Containing Carbon

 A few inorganic compounds contain carbon.
-Examples include:
+These include the oxides, carbides, some carbonates, and some cyanides, Examples include: